huylam22/real-estate/README.md

 ## Acknowledgement

-We would like to thank the Spring community for providing a robust and flexible framework for building web applications.
-We would also like to thank our mentors and advisors for their guidance and support throughout the development process.
+I would like to thank the Spring community for providing a robust and flexible framework for building web applications.
+I would also like to thank our mentors and advisors for their guidance and support throughout the development process.

+# Developed By Huy Lam

 ## References